top of page

 Email: grace.dossou@yale.edu

-Grace is a sophomore at Yale in Pauli Murray College majoring in History of Science, Medicine, and Public Health.
+Grace is a junior at Yale in Pauli Murray College majoring in History of Science, Medicine, and Public Health.
 She is originally from Cotonou Benin and resides in Lillington, North Carolina.
 Within her first year, she joined the cheer team and worked as a research assistant in the Hoffman Lab studying genes associated with neurodevelopmental disorders in zebrafish.
 During her free time, she enjoys cooking food that reminds her of home and exploring different cities and states with friends.
 Grace hopes to unite her medical research and gender studies background to improve the equity in health care of black women and other poc women.

 Valeria Ceron